ruby-amqp/rubybunny.info/articles/queues.md

 connection3.close
 ```

 So what is going on here?
-This example uses three AMQP connections to imitate three applications, one producer and two consumers.
+This example uses three AMQP connections to
+imitate three applications, one producer and two consumers.
+Each
-Each AMQP connection opens a single channel.
-The consumers share a queue and the producer publishes messages to the queue periodically using an `amq.direct` exchange.
+connection opens a single channel.
+The consumers share a queue and the
+producer publishes messages to the queue periodically using an
+`amq.direct` exchange.

-Both "applications" subscribe to receive messages using the explicit acknowledgement model.
-The RabbitMQ broker by default will send each message to
+Both "applications" subscribe to receive messages using the explicit
+acknowledgement model.
+The RabbitMQ broker by default will send each
-the next consumer in sequence (this kind of load balancing is known as *round-robin*).
-This means that some messages will be delivered
+message to the next consumer in sequence (this kind of load balancing
+is known as *round-robin*).
+This means that some messages will be
-to consumer #1 and some to consumer #2.
+delivered to consumer #1 and some to consumer #2.

-To demonstrate message redelivery we make consumer #1 randomly select which messages to acknowledge.
-After 4 seconds we disconnect it (to imitate a crash).
+To demonstrate message redelivery we make consumer #1 randomly select
+which messages to acknowledge.
+After 4 seconds we disconnect it (to
-When that happens, the RabbitMQ broker redelivers unacknowledged messages to consumer #2 which acknowledges them unconditionally.
-After 10 seconds, this example
+imitate a crash).
+When that happens, the RabbitMQ broker redelivers
+unacknowledged messages to consumer #2 which acknowledges them
-closes all outstanding connections and exits.
+unconditionally.
+After 10 seconds, this example closes all outstanding
+connections and exits.

 An extract of output produced by this example: